 Guar has a sticky paste mouthfeel.
 Some note an almost beany flavor with it.

-Is from a bacteria, Xanthomonas campestris.
+Is from a bacterium, Xanthomonas campestris.
 Like guar, it dissolves in hot or cold water and does better with a range of temperatures than guar.

 It has a very elastic nature and yields a creamy mouthfeel.